VET

 HSC Course (Year 12)

-To qualify for the HSC via the VET pathway, students must:
+To qualify for the HSC with an ATAR via the VET pathway, students must complete a minimum of 10 units, from subjects including:

-• Successfully complete their chosen VET (Internal) or TAFE (external) courses at Certificate II or Certificate III level.
+• Successful completion of chosen VET (Internal) or TAFE (external) courses at Certificate II or Certificate III level.

 Non-ATAR pathway